A narrative commons for all the ideas, people, technologies, behaviors, and organizations that are working to improve global sustainability.

 Ethical Metalsmiths 11/14/06

-Susan Kingsley, Christina Miller and I, all metalsmiths, have come together to establish Ethical Metalsmiths, an organization dedicated to increasing awareness of ethical issues in the mining industry, creating a market for metals and gemstones that are sourced and labeled in accordance with broadly-accepted international standards, and connecting independent metal artists and jewelry designers with these materials as they become available.
+Ethical Metalsmiths is dedicated to increasing awareness of ethical issues in the mining industry, creating a market for metals and gemstones that are sourced and labeled in accordance with broadly-accepted international standards, and connecting independent metal artists and jewelry designers with these materials.

 Philip E. Auerswald,